celo-org/docs/blog/05-03-2023-Create a-Secure-Multi-Factor-Authentication-on-the-Celo-Blockchain/create-a-secure-multi-factor-authentication-on-the-celo-blockchain.md

 npm install -g truffle
 ```

+Here is the [Source-code](https://github.com/Micholn/multi-factor-authentication) for this

 ## Conclusion​

 This tutorial has taught us how to create a Multi-Factor Authentication on the Celo Blockchain using Javascript and Solidity.
 Setting up a local development environment was the first step in establishing the user authentication process.
 Next, the smart contract was written, tested, and debugged before being deployed using remix and truffle. possible errors that were made and fixed during creation.

 ## Next Steps​